jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 ---
 layout: post
-title: How to set-up protect your website using Passport.js, JWT, and MongoDB
+title: How to protect your website using Passport.js and JWT
-description: In the second post in this Passport.js mini series, we discuss how to set-up Passport.js, JWT, and MongoDB allowing users to register and log in
+description: In the second post in this Passport.js mini-series, we discuss how to set-up Passport.js, JWT, and MongoDB allowing users to register and log in
 date: 2019-10-04
 categories: ['Passport.js', 'passport-authentication-series']
-seriesTitle: Comprehensive Passport.js Mini Series
+seriesTitle: Comprehensive Passport.js Mini-Series
 group: 'Software Development'
 featuredImage: './passportjs-jwt-jsonwebtoken.png'
 ---